gracecarrillo/personal-website/content/home/experience.md

   location = "Remote, Headquarters in NYC, USA" date_start = "2020-06-01"
   date_end = ""
-  description = "Stealth mode start-up for high-level candidate recruitment."
+  description = """Stealth mode start-up for high-level candidate recruitment."""
   Responsibilities include:

   * Enable and support an environment that promotes and applies data science with a focus on impact and value.